GetMyMood Period & Cycle Tracker

 If symptoms are severe, unusual, persistent, or concerning, the safest next step is to contact a qualified healthcare professional.

 A symptom log is most useful when it captures what happened without forcing you to explain it immediately.
 Select the closest symptom, add energy or mood if it matters, and leave a note when the day needs more context.
+After a few cycles, repeated timing can become easier to spot.

 The calendar and mood tracker pages show how symptom entries connect with dates and emotional patterns, so you can review more than one signal at a time.